All Episodes

 You guys have visited some of the most haunted places in the world that we know of right now.

-Um are they different?
+Um, are they different?

 Is there a common link between all of them?

-Is there sort of uh overall hypothesis that you can come up with uh through all that, or is it all just one by one?
+Like, what are you able to is there sort of an overall hypothesis that you can come up with through all that, or is it all just one by one?

-Uh, to where like you'll go to like one spot and like learn a bunch of history about the place that's like maybe like 500 years old in the US.
+Uh, to where like you'll go to like one spot and like learn a bunch of history about the place that's like maybe like 500 years old in the U.S., it's not going to have any correlation to like the 500-year-old place in like France or something like that.

-Um so I think every single spot comes with its own story and its own spirits.
+Um, so I think every single spot comes with its own story and its own spirits.

 There's also like human spirits, there's more like demonic things you could talk to as well, earthly spirits.